trilogy-group/cloudfixLinter-demo-CDK/README.md

 ## Prerequisite

-1. Install Cloudfix linter extension from [here](https://github.com/trilogy-group/cloudfixLinter-demo-CDK/blob/prepare-demo%231/lib/constants.ts).
+1. Install Cloudfix linter extension from [here](https://open-vsx.trilogy.devspaces.com/extension/devfactory/cloudfix-linter).
 Extension gets installed on its own on Devspaces.

 ## Steps to use Repo with Extension

+1. Change the value of [these constants](lib/constants.ts) as per the Ids available in your aws account and deploy the stack.

+## Steps for demo

 1. Install the node_modules for the CDK project
     ```